Intuiting biology (Part 1: Order and chaos in the crowded cell)

 Thus, if we have two biomolecules in the cell that can bind/interact (including proteins), we can deduce that they inevitably will interact within a fairly short span of time (again, subject to their compartmentalization within the cell).
 Thus, as far as I understand, the deterministic picture portrayed by a network diagram is actually fairly accurate!

 Now, with this in mind, wouldn’t one expect many aberrant reactions and/or electrostatic binding?
 The answer is “no” for two main reasons: First, when considering small molecules in the cell, most chemical reactions have a very high activation energy and require a catalyst, such as an enzyme, to occur.
 Thus, though small molecules are colliding with eachother constantly, they are unlikely to interact.
 Second, when considering proteins (i.e., larger biomolecules), the targets that proteins bind to are hyperspecific.
-Thus, the specific pairs (or combinations) of proteins that actually interact with one another is an extremely small fraction of all possible pairs/combinations.
+Thus, the specific pairs (or combinations) of proteins that actually interact with one another is an extremely small fraction of all possible pairs.